US, Allies Highlight Russian-State Cyber Actor “Star Blizzard” Spear-phishing Campaigns

-An illustration accompanying a joint Cybersecurity Advisory with the seals of the interagency and foreign partners.
-The CSA highlighting advanced spear-phishing campaigns and tactics and techniques from the Russia-based malicious cyber actor Star Blizzard.
-Courtesy Photo from Cybersecurity and Infrastructure Security Agency.
+FORT GEORGE G. MEADE, Md. – U.S. Cyber Command’s Cyber National Mission Force, alongside interagency and foreign partners, issued a joint Cybersecurity Advisory highlighting advanced spear-phishing campaigns and tactics and techniques from the Russia-based malicious cyber actor Star Blizzard (formerly known as SEABORGIUM; also known as Callisto Group, TA446, COLDRIVER, TAG-53, and/or BlueCharlie).

+The United Kingdom’s National Cyber Security Centre, joined by the Australian Cyber Security Centre, Canadian Centre for Cyber Security, New Zealand National Cyber Security Centre, and U.S. government interagency partners at the Cybersecurity and Infrastructure Security Agency, FBI, the National Security Agency, and CNMF, released the joint CSA, “Russia FSB cyber actor Star Blizzard continues worldwide spear-phishing campaigns,” Dec.
+7, to raise public awareness of the specific and targeted spear-phishing techniques used by Star Blizzard to target individuals and organizations.

+Since 2019, the group, linked to Russian Federal Security Service Center 18, has targeted sectors including academia, defense, governmental organizations, non-governmental organizations, think tanks, and high-profile individuals.
+Targets in the U.K. and U.S. appear to have been most affected; however, their activities have also been observed against targets in various NATO countries and countries neighboring Russia.

 |Date Taken: